What is a Conflict of Interest? Give Me Some Examples

-A common workplace conflict of interest involves a manager and his or her employee who are married and have a relationship.
+A common workplace conflict of interest involves a manager and his or her employee who are married or dating and have a relationship.
 This is a conflict because the manager has the power to give raises or promotions to the employee.
 Discussions about the company between the two people may also breach confidentiality restrictions.

 Conflicts of Interest by Boards of Directors